nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Dealing with corrupted data files

     1. Open `addressbook.json`.
-There are some pre-loaded tasks in this file.
+There are some preloaded tasks in this file.

     2. In line 2, change `tasks` to `task`.
 This corrupts the file and system will recognise the mismatch.